Isabelle Kusters, Ph.D., MPH

-Isabelle Kusters, Ph.D., MPH, is an assistant professor of public health in the Department
+Dr. Isabelle Kusters is an assistant professor of public health in the Department

-a Health Policy Scholar in the Center for Medical Ethics & Health Policy at Baylor
+appointment as a Health Policy Scholar in the Center for Medical Ethics & Health Policy

-Dr. Kusters' current research focuses on health insurance coverage and access to care for immigrant and other underserved populations.
+Dr. Kusters' current research focuses on the impact of the Social Determinants of Health on healthcare access and outcomes for immigrant and other underserved populations.
 She is also interested in the ways in which translation and interpretation services affect access to, and quality of, care for patients with limited English proficiency.
 Her teaching and research interests include the social determinants of health and health disparities, health care access and quality, health policy, and comparative international healthcare systems.

 Areas of Expertise

 - Social Determinants of Health and Health Disparities

 - Health Policy

 - Healthcare Systems